awps/demonstrator/readme.txt

 * Lazy-load items.
 Right now all themes and styles regardless if they are needed or not.
 It's needed to load to load each theme and style just when needed(probably using ajax).
 Ideas are welcome.
 * Add the possibility to customize the design of the switcher itself.
 * Create the styles for price and description.
+* Make a theme unlisted.
+This is usefull when you have to show the demo, but you don;t have the purchase URL yet.
+Example: You submitted for review and the theme should be visible only to reviewer, but not to other users.
+This will be possible only by using a direct link.
+* Make themes and styles sortable( in admin panel ).
+* Do not hide the dropdown if no theme is selected.
+* Add the possibility to activate google analytics.

 ## Support & Donate: